The Ultimate Guide to Quitting Your Job: What to Do Before You Resign

 More importantly, do a good job while you’re still there.
 If you’re tempted to slack off because you hate the job or your boss, it’s time to go.
-You deserve to be treated right, but your employer deserves to get what he pays for.
+You deserve to be treated right, but your employer deserves to get what they pay for.

-And if you are a good employee, quitting doesn’t have to mean burning any bridges.
+And if you’re a good employee, quitting doesn’t have to mean burning any bridges.

 What About Your Resume?

 Yes, your resume and future job applications may look less than ideal if you quit too many jobs.
 But there are a few tricks to making them look as good as they can.

 First, leave a few things off the resume.
 A job you had for a week isn’t relevant, is it?
 If you have many past jobs to choose from, include the ones that are most relevant to the position you’re applying for, and don’t mention the others.

 What about that part on the application where they ask why you left a previous position?
 No problem; as a complex human being you always have multiple reasons for quitting, so just choose one your new employer prefers to hear.
 They don’t need to know you just get bored with jobs after the first few months (yes, I’m talking about myself).